As cases grow, India's vaccination campaign falters

 India’s Supreme Court said Saturday it would set up a national task force consisting of top experts and doctors to conduct an “oxygen audit” to determine whether supplies from the federal government were reaching states.

-Complaints of oxygen shortages have dominated the top court recently, which stepped in earlier this week to make sure the federal government provided more medical oxygen to hospitals in capital New Delhi.
+Complaints of oxygen shortages have dominated the top court recently, which stepped in earlier this week to make sure the federal government provided more medical oxygen to hospitals in the capital, New Delhi.

 The country’s massive vaccination drive kicked off sluggishly in January when cases were low and exports of vaccines were high, with 64 million doses going overseas.
-But as infections started to rise in March and April, India's exports drastically slowed down so doses went to its own population, reaching daily record highs.
+But as infections started to rise in March and April, India's exports drastically slowed down so doses went to its own population.
 So far, around 10% of India’s population have received one shot while just under 2.5% have got both.

 At its peak in early April, India was administering a record high of 3.5 million shots a day on average.
 But this number has consistently shrunk since, reaching an average of 1.3 million shots a day over the past week.
 Between April 6 and May 6, daily doses have dropped by 38%, even as cases have tripled and deaths have jumped sixfold, according to Bhramar Mukherjee, a biostatistician at the University of Michigan who has been tracking India’s epidemic.